neagle/n3/src/content/posts/serverless-websockets-with-ably/index.md

 ---
 <a href="https://serverless-chat-neagle.vercel.app/"><img src="serverless-chat.png" style="width: 100%; max-width: 800px; margin-bottom: 1em;" class="float-right" /></a>

-I'm working on modernizing an app that's almost a decade ago from a MEAN (Mongo, Express, Angular, NodeJS) stack to a serverless stack using NextJS.
+I'm working on modernizing an app that I developed almost a decade ago from a MEAN (Mongo, Express, Angular, NodeJS) stack to a serverless stack using NextJS.
 But one sticking point has been the need for WebSockets: my app uses WebSocket connections to deliver updates to users without the need for polling.
 They're ideal for any app where multiple users interact with a site at the same time and it's important to see when other users add content (like making comments).

 The first option I tried exploring was [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events), or SSEs.
 SSEs are similar to WebSockets, but they're one-way only.
 For me, that's enough: I let the client send information to the server using REST endpoints (which works great with serverless); I just need a mechanism for sending information to the client when they haven't explicitly asked for it.
 (Which would just be polling.)